 No, not at all, but house concerts are meant to be stripped down and the sound should adjusted for the size of the room.
 Concerts that are held outdoors will require a sound system.
 It is the responsibility of the artist to provide a sound system when booking an outdoor show unless the Host has offered to provide one.
 Please review the FAQ regarding outdoor shows for more information.

 No, it is not required for hosts to contribute to the crowdfund.
-If a host would like to contribute, they are welcome to do so.
+If a host would like to contribute, they are more than welcome to do so especially if your show falls short of meeting its attendance goal.
+It's a really nice gesture for hosts to do so but it's not required at this time.

 Guests can still make an online reservation and contribution at the door.
 They can simply use their phone or other electronic device to do so.
 Cash at the door is prohibited as we need an accurate count of contributions for tax purposes and an accurate guest count for the host's profile.